 Hand Wound / Manual Wind Watches

-- The absence of the weighted rotor allows watchmakers to make the mechanical movement significantly thinner and more lightweight on the wrist.
+- The absence of the weighted rotor in a manual winding watch allows watchmakers to make the mechanical movement significantly thinner and more lightweight on the wrist.

 - Those who have no interest in the inner workings of their manual watches and just wear them to tell time may at times find the daily crown winding ritual a little tedious.

 - Constantly turning the crown to wind the mainspring can cause the seal of the crown to wear prematurely (compared to automatic watches which wind mostly via the rotor).